microbiomedatahub/microbiome-datahub/docs/about.md

 ---

-## Cite Us

-All data on Microbiome Datahub is distributed under the **CC-BY 4.0 license**.
-When using the data and website, please cite Microbiome Datahub as follows:

-> Microbiome Datahub: a metagenome database focused on the metagenome-assembled genomes, [https://mdatahub.org/](https://mdatahub.org/)

----

-## Contact Us
+## Microbiome Datahub Project Team

-Please contact us if you have any questions:
+The construction and maintenance of Microbiome Datahub is a collaborative effort of the [team members](projectmember.md) Please contact us if you have any questions:

 - Email: `hmori [at] nig.ac.jp`

----

-## Microbiome Datahub Project Team

-The construction and maintenance of Microbiome Datahub is a collaborative effort of the [team members](projectmember.md)

 ---

 ## Funding